Maclenn77/Website-SF-Summit/README.md

 ## Microverse - Capstone Project (Conference)

-This repo is a Capstone project for Microverse.
-The page is about a Sci-Fi Summit, based on the design of [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) .
+A webpage for a Sci-Fi Summit, based on the design of [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+Developed with HTML5/CSS and Bootstrap 4.

 #### Navbar